MedOS-Offical/medos-create/README.md

 ## Usage

-1. Make sure `medos-bootstrap.sh` and `medos-rootfs` are in the same directory.
+1. Make sure `medos-create.sh` and `medos-rootfs` are in the same directory.
 2. Run the script:

 ```bash